 All of these experiences can be purchased separately.
 The All-Access Pass is the way to go, though if you just want to spring for the Grand Taste you’d be getting beyond your money’s worth.
 Either way, I highly recommend you book a room at the hotel or get a designated driver.

 As far as the caliber of wines, their rarity and abundance, I was mightily impressed with Taste of Tulalip.
 Every wine geek should mark their calendars for next year’s event.
+And sign up for a seminar with Anthony Giglio.

 Look for me by the Krug.